The Seven African Powers: The Most Powerful Orishas

 Before you ask them for aid, it is important to understand and respect the culture and people that brought the Orishas to the rest of the world.
 Approach them with reverence.
 While you do not have to descend from the Yoruba people to ask the Seven African Powers for aid, if you do not respect them or their people, they will not respect you.

-It is also important to understand each Orisha's likes, taboos, and rivalries.
-Some must never be called upon at the same time (except for as the Seven African Powers).
+It is also important to understand each of the Orisha's likes, taboos, and rivalries.
+Some must never be called upon at the same time, except when calling on the Seven African Powers.
 Some have offerings that they hate.
 Know these things, so you can avoid mistakes.

 You can call upon these powerful entities for help with spiritual growth, connecting to your inner strength and power, and removing obstacles in your life.
 There are many ways to do this: